inky03/psych-scripts/lua_reference/README.md

 this module adds two important globals; [reference](#reference) and [hscript](#hscript).<br>
 usage is explained below, example(a little outdated) provided in **reference_example.lua**<br>

-**NOTE (09/30/24):** hscript in recent 1.0 commits is broken (again... shocker!); the module WILL work on the latest builds, but due to these breaking changes runHaxeFunction has been replaced by a callback in hscript. expect it to be a tad slower maybe? i havent benchmarked this, and honestly i dont want to, but it should be relatively stable; so far i haven't encountered further issues
+**NOTE (09/30/24):** hscript in the 1.0 release is broken (shocker!); the module WILL work on the latest builds, but due to these breaking changes runHaxeFunction has been replaced by a callback in hscript. expect it to be a tad slower maybe? i havent benchmarked this, and honestly i dont want to, but it should be relatively stable; so far i haven't encountered further issues

 ## todo
 feel free to pull request....the code sucks.....
 - [ ] make ipairs via Iterator actually do its damn job correctly (it works with members so far, atleast...)
 - [ ] make code GOOD!!!
 - [ ] optimizations?
+- [ ] (BIG MAYBE) 0.6.1 - 0.6.2 support
 - [X] calling destroy() from a reference should also call reference.destroyInstance
 - [X] fix access to typed groups (a hacky solution is being used right now for basic uses, but is not applicable for most cases)
 - [X] ditch get/setPropertyFromGroup methods (not really necessary..)